 The University of Cambridge is the world’s second-oldest university as well as the UK’s second-oldest academic institution.
 It has a rich and illustrious history stretching back to the 13th century in history.
-Till today, the University of Cambridge is one of the most highly renowned and top-ranking universities (QS World University Rankings 2022 of #3) around the world.
-Being a more than the 800-year-old top-tier epitome of world-class quality education, it has successfully given birth to some of the brightest brains like Issac Newton, Stephen Hawking, Charles Darwin, and many more.
+Today, the University of Cambridge is one of the most highly renowned and top-ranking universities (QS World University Rankings 2023 of #2) around the world.
+Being a more than 800-year-old top-tier epitome of world-class quality education, it has successfully given birth to some of the brightest brains like Issac Newton, Stephen Hawking, Charles Darwin, and many more.
 Let’s discover some of the famous University of Cambridge’s notable alumni!

 This Blog Includes: